Check out our Keanu Reeves photo gallery.

 He then appeared in 2006’s A Scanner Darkly and opposite Sandra Bullock in The Lake House.
 In 2008, Keanu starred in the crime thriller Street Kings and played Klaatu in the remake of The Day the Earth Stood Still.

 As time progresses, we'll have more info about Keanu Reeves here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.